TranPhucVinh/C/Physical layer/Thread/Thread barrier.md

 ```c
 int pthread_barrier_destroy(pthread_barrier_t *barrier);
 ```
 The ``pthread_barrier_destroy()`` function shall destroy the barrier referenced by barrier and release any resources used by the barrier.
-The effect of subsequent use of the barrier is undefined until the barrier is reinitialized by another call to ``pthread_barrier_init()``.

 # Create the same number of threads specified by the thread barrier to pass the barrier
 ```c